How to Register - General Surgery MOC Exam

 - ACS Case Log Option (SSR):

-Due to the ACS transition to a new case log platform, only data up to April 17, 2017 are available for transfer to the ABS operative report.
-The link and 13-digit code for the transfer are posted under "Operative Experience Report" once you log into the exam registration process.
+The link and 13-digit code for the transfer from the SSR are posted under "Operative Experience Report" once you log into the exam registration process.
 Only the number of cases performed in each category is transmitted.
+The transfer occurs immediately.

 Registration Fee - paid by credit card via the ABS website